jtamames/SqueezeMeta/docs/source/use_cases.rst

 Analyzing metatranscriptomes
 ============================
 SqueezeMeta can be used for de-novo metatranscriptomic assembly, annotation and quantification.
-Usage is similar as when analizing metagenomes, though we recommend to also provide the ``--nobins`` to skip binning.
+Usage is similar as when analyzing metagenomes, though we recommend to also provide the ``--nobins`` to skip binning.

 Regarding the choice of assembler, we have obtained good results with rnaSPAdes